SanujaRasanajna2007/SanujaRasanajna2007/README.md

 - 🔄 Automating large file transfers via Telegram bots
 - 📚 Comparative law assignments with a focus on rule of law
 - 🛍️ E-commerce site for Janaka Electronics (team project)
-- 🎮 Performance testing on AMD Radeon 610M for gaming optimization

 ---